-AS organized а policy dialogue on January 19, 2023, with the members of the religious minority community, representatives of civil society organizations, media personnel, and other stakeholders.
-LAS team shared the findings of the Knowledge, Attitude, and Practice (KAP) research survey, which was earlier conducted with justice sector actors, administrative officers, and members of ombudsperson.
-The findings of the research indicated that: i.
-There is a lack of understanding and knowledge about the personal laws of religious minority communities. - ii.
-There is an inclination among members of justice sector actors to apply Islamic law to the members of religious communities. - iii.
-Otherization of members of religious minorities.
+Peace Committees (DPCs) in different districts of Sindh.
+The DPCs are composed of faith leaders efficiency of the DPC, we District Peace Committee of Korangi District at our office on January 24, 2023.
+The mandate of the DPCs, but most organized а policy dialogue on January 19, 2023, with the members of the religious minority community, representatives of civil society organizations, media personnel, other stakeholders. team shared the findings of the Knowledge, Attitude, and Practice (KAP) research survey, which was earlier conducted with justice sector actors, administrative officers, and members of ombudsperson.
+The findings of the research indicated that: